KHAJURAHO TOURISM | TEMPLES | TOURIST PLACES TO VISIT & TOUR PACKAGES

 State: Madhya Pradesh | District: Chhatarpur

 At a distance of 47 km from Chhatarpur, 118 km from Satna, 179 km from Jhansi, 223 km from Kanpur, 265 km from Jabalpur, 283 km from Gwalior, 283 km from Allahabad, 388 km from Bhopal and 624 km from Delhi, Khajuraho is a historical town located in Chhatarpur district of Madhya Pradesh.
-Khajuraho is one of the top places of heritage in India and also one of the best places to visit in Madhya Pradesh.
+Khajuraho is one of the top places to visit in Madhya Pradesh and among the must include places in your Madhya Pradesh tour packages.

 Earlier, Khajuraho was the cultural capital of Chandela Rajputs who ruled this part of India during 10th to 12th centuries AD.
 Khajuraho Temples were built by the Chandela monarchs over a span of 200 years, from 950 to 1150 AD.
 After the fall of Chandela rulers, these temples were abandoned and long-forgotten until rediscovered by British Captain T.S.
 Burt, in 1838 AD.
 Known around the world for its stunning temples adorned by erotic carvings, the Khajuraho group of monuments has been listed as a UNESCO World Heritage Site, and is considered to be one of the seven wonders of India.